 Powerful Prebiotic Found within Spruce Tree Bark

-The researchers determined that the compound, galactoglucomannan, is the primary component of the hemicellulose present in many softwood tree species.
+The researchers are from Finland’s University of Turku.
+They determined that the compound, galactoglucomannan, is the primary component of the hemicellulose present in many softwood tree species.
 The researchers extracted galactoglucomannan from the Spruce tree (Picea abies), and then fed it to probiotic bacteria in the laboratory.

 The newfound prebiotic was fed to three human probiotic species – Bifidobacterium animalis subsp. lactis Bb12 (B. lactis Bb12), Bifidobacterium longum and Lactobacillus rhamnosus GG.
 The testing confirmed that all three species of bacteria consumed and thrived from the wood-sourced prebiotic.